More efficient tracking of job applications for recruiters

 Results

-- A genuine dashboard page has been added where employees can instantly see important statuses per status, and all scheduled appointments are visible.
+New dashboard A new start page has been added where employees can instantly see important statuses per status, and all scheduled appointments are visible.

-- Filters have become more advanced, with statuses, multiple search terms, and toggling specific statuses now possible.
+Advanced filters Adding statuses, multiple search terms, and toggling specific statuses are now possible.